-You morale can increase and productivity while also enhancing health and safety by regulating thermal comfort.
-Because their capacity to make decisions and/or do deteriorates manual tasks in excessively hot and cold conditions, people are more prone to behave unsafely
+morale You can increase productivity while also enhancing health and safety by regulating Because thermal comfort. their capacity to make decisions and/or do manual tasks deteriorates excessively hot and cold conditions, people are more prone to behave unsafely

 People adjust their behavior to cope with their thermal environment, such as by adding or removing clothing, changing their posture unconsciously, selecting a heating source, moving closer to or farther away from cooling/heating sources, and so on.